emmylia18/finalproject_phylobio/README.md

 I used three variables to summarize the shape of the acromion-coracoid projection: “length”, “angle”, and “distance”.
 “Length” refers to the length of the acromion process, measured from origin to tip.
 “Angle” refers to the approximate angle formed by the acromion process and coracoid process.
 This angle does not include any flaring or tapering that appears at the end of the processes.
 Lastly, “distance” describes the length of the space between the tip of the acromion process and the tip of the coracoid process.
 Therefore, it includes information about flaring that is not described by the “angle” variable.
 I measured the SVL of each specimen in Blender to account for body size, then divided each linear variable by the specimen's SVL.

-I also incorporated the variable “proportion”, which is the value of “distance” divided by “length”.
-It is designed to assess the width of the entire acromion-coracoid projection relative to the length of the acromion.

 The variable of feeding mode was included binarily, such that a value of "0" indicates ballistic feeding and "1" indicates muscular feeding.